mikepack/pipes/README.md

 Pipes is a Redis-backed concurrency management system designed around Resque.
 It provides a DSL for defining "stages" of a process.
 Each (Resque) job in the stage can be run concurrently, but all must finish before subsequent stages are run.

 Conceivably, Pipes is a lightweight, advanced Resque queue.
+It can be dropped right in place of Resque.

 ## Example